 There are other specialized types of private investigator insurance that may be necessary depending on the type of work being performed.
-Discuss the details with your agent and lawyer, and contact multiple insurance companies to get price quotes before making a decision.
+Discuss the details with your insurance agent and lawyer, and contact multiple insurance companies to get price quotes before making a decision.

 Decide Whether You Need Office Space

 A very important decision you’ll need to make is whether to setup a physical office space.
 Having an office will provide you with a place to conduct your private investigation business, meet with clients, interview witnesses, and store materials, equipment and supplies.
 In addition to its functional benefits, a physical office space may help promote your business, especially if it is located in a high traffic area.

 On the other hand, a private investigation business can be run without a physical office.
 A private investigator can easily run a business out of their personal residence.
 Meetings with clients and witnesses can be conducted in convenient public places such as restaurants and coffee houses, or a more private location if necessary.

 Buy Equipment and Supplies for your Private Investigation Business

 Whether you decide to run your business in a physical office space or out of your home, you’ll need to purchase equipment that will be used to run your private investigation business.
 The type of equipment and supplies you need will depend largely on the types of services you plan to provide.
 Following are some ideas for the basic items you’ll need to get started:

 - Computer or laptop – If you plan to offer data retrieval services, background checks, missing person locates, or similar services, you’ll need a computer with an internet connection.
 In addition, you’ll need a computer to prepare reports for clients, to develop marketing and advertising materials, manage your website and social media accounts and send/receive email.